kachristensen/Current-Dnd-Campaigns/Session Notes/13 - Title - July 13th, 2025.md

 		- Lewis said he'd let him come if I took responsibility for him.
 If Porto did anything, Lewis would annihilate him.
 		- Porto said he won't bind himself to me, he's betrothed to another.
 But agreed to accompany us to see Jonas through.
 I plucked a feather from Porto and kissed it.
 I dispelled the circle and
 - Annica was being attacked by a werewolf outside.
 Hairless, secomortis plague.
 Jonas was running towards us, waving an arm and yelling at us to stop.
+	- Porto said there were at least 3 more werewolves.